NearVision Conductive Keratoplasty

 After the Procedure

-During the first 24 to 48 hours after your procedure, you may experience tearing and some mild discomfort.
-You will be given medication to minimize these side effects.
-It is also important that you avoid using eye makeup or getting water in your eyes for at least four days.
-For two weeks, you should avoid rubbing your eyes.
+During the first 24 to 48 hours after the CK procedure, you may experience some tearing and mild discomfort.
+Dr. Holzman will provide you with some medications to minimize these side effects.
+You will need to avoid using eye makeup and getting water in your eyes for at least four days after surgery.
+For up to two weeks, try to avoid rubbing your eyes.
 Dr. Holzman will provide you with explicit aftercare instructions and schedule follow-up appointments to ensure that you are healing properly.

 “Dr. Holzman is the best - very honest, very professional yet very friendly and personable.”
 Ben E.